LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

    :param -characterSet:
       The character set in which the message should be encoded.
    :param -extraMIMEHeaders:
-      A pair array which defines extra MIME headers that should be added to the email message.
+      A pair array defining extra MIME headers that should be added to the email message.
    :param -immediate:
       If specified then the email is sent immediately without using the outgoing message queue.
 This option can be used for messages that have very large